mmeadx/python-challenge/README.md

-# python-challenge
+# Using Python

-PyBank and PyPoll Challenges
+From the _University of Minnesota Data Analytics and Visualization Boot Camp_, I used the PyBank and PyPoll dataset and created a .py file to read the data and print an analysis as a .txt file.